CNAG-Biomedical-Informatics/convert-pheno/docs/omop-cdm.md

 === "Command-line"

     When using the `convert-pheno` command-line interface, simply ensure the [correct syntax](https://github.com/mrueda/convert-pheno#synopsis) is provided.
 Both the _input_ and _output_ files files can be **gzipped** to save space

+    !!!
+Warning "About `--max-lines-sql` default value"
+        Please note that for PostgreSQL dumps, we have configured `--max-lines-sql=500` which is suitable for testing purposes.
+However, for real data, it is recommended to increase this limit to match the size of your largest table.

     === "Small to medium-sized files (<1M rows)"